Coronavirus (COVID 19) Information

 We continue to closely monitor developments regarding COVID-19.
 As always, protecting the safety and health of port staff and our port partners are top priorities for the Galveston Wharves.

-This pandemic is a fluid situation and we continue to work closely with various federal, state and local agencies and officials to follow their recommendations and to share updates, guidance, and information on what actions need to be taken.
+We continue to work closely with various federal, state and local agencies and officials to follow their recommendations and to share updates, guidance, and information on what actions need to be taken.

 Under current circumstances, the U.S. Coast Guard, CDC, Galveston County Health District, and U.S. Customs and Border Protection, have absolute authority during any public health incident, including issues related to any infectious disease.
 These agencies dictate the protocols, and the port follows them.